camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-execution/post-local-variables.html.md

   <tr>
     <td>modifications</td>
     <td>A json object containing variable key-value pairs.
 Each key is a variable name and each value a json variable value object.
-    A variable value object has has the property <code>value</code>, which is the value to update, and <code>type</code>, which represents the type of the value.
+    A variable value object has has the properties <code>value</code>, which is the value to update, and <code>type</code>, which represents the type of the value.
 Valid types are String, Integer, Short, Long, Double and Date.</td>
   </tr>
   <tr>
     <td>deletions</td>